chukwudumebiughonu/mealdesk-frontend/README.md

 4. The backend processes requests, interacts with the MongoDB database using Mongoose models, and returns responses.
 5. The frontend updates its state based on the responses, providing real-time updates to the user interface.

-This architecture allows for a scalable, maintainable, and user-friendly food ordering and restaurant management platform.